NotQuiteZook/Iridium-main/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-A full version of the terms of services included in the GNU AGPL license can be found in the file named COPYING.
+A full version of the terms of services included in the GNU AGPL license can be found in the file named LICENSE.